-which leads to the desired exponential decay in theorem \ref{TH1}.
-More details are presented in Section \ref{decay}. .1in The rest of the paper provides the details outlined above.
-Section \ref{pre} serves as a preparation.
-It presents several anisotropic inequalities and some crucial properties on the orthogonal decomposition such as the Poincar\'{e} type inequality for the oscillation part $\widetilde f$.
-Section \ref{ssp} proves Theorem \ref{TH} while Section \ref{decay} is devoted to verifying Theorem \ref{TH1}.
+resulting the desired algebraic decay stated in Theorem \ref{TH1}.
+More details are given in Section \ref{decay}. .1in The subsequent sections are organized as follows: Section \ref{pre} presents various anisotropic inequalities and some crucial properties related to the orthogonal decomposition, including the Poincar\'{e} type inequality for the oscillation portion $\widetilde f$.
+Section \ref{ssp} is dedicated to the proof of Theorem \ref{TH} and Section \ref{decay} proves Theorem \ref{TH1}.

 .3in